djangocon/2024.djangocon.us/src/_content/posts/announcing-schedule-dcus.md

 cover:
     url: /assets/img/blog/DjangoConUS_2023_BPawlik.jpg
     alt: "BPawlik at DjangoCon US 2023"
-title: "Announcing our DjangoCon US 2024 Talks!"
+title: "The DjangoCon US 2024 schedule has been released!"
 ---

 We are beyond thrilled to unveil the 2024 DjangoCon US [talk and tutorial lineup](/schedule/).
 We'll have six tutorials on Sunday, September 22, three days of talks on September 23-25, and two days of sprints on September 26-27.